-1. Beginning Teachers who hold a New Mexico Level 1 /1-A teaching license are required to be in the District Mentoring Program for two (2) semesters.
+- Beginning Teachers who hold a New Mexico Level 1 /1-A teaching license are required to be in the District Mentoring Program for two (2) semesters.
 The Mentor Program is designed to support Level 1, Beginning Teachers in the development of their professional responsibilities.
 The program provides individual support for every Level 1 / 1A, Beginning Teacher from designated program approved Mentors who are Level 2 or 3 district teachers.
 The Mentor Teacher works directly with the Beginning Teacher to provide constructive, non-evaluative support.
-The goal of the Mentor Program is to retain the highest caliber of teachers.

-2. Mentor Program Coordinator
+The goal of the Mentor Program is to retain the highest caliber of teachers. - 2.
+Mentor Program Coordinator - a.

-- a.
 Coordinator responsibilities include the following: - 1.)
 Attend Joint Governance PAR Panel meetings, as needed. - 2.)
 Develop materials and prepare reports for the JGP Panel as needed, including program guidelines and surveys results. - 3.)
-Collaborate and communicate regularly with the Mentor Program Coordinator regarding both the Mentor and PAR programs, and the related collaborative duties with ATF to recruit mentors. - 4.)
+Collaborate and communicate regularly with the PAR Program Coordinator regarding both the Mentor and PAR programs, and the related collaborative duties with ATF to recruit mentors. - 4.)
 Oversee the Mentor application and selection process. - 5.)
 Maintain responsive, up-to-date communication with district teachers, administrators, and the Department of Human Resources. - 6.)
 Collaborate with the Department of Human Resources and Business Information Systems to identify qualifying Level 1, Beginning Teachers. - 7.)
 Match Mentors to Level 1, Beginning Teachers. - 8.)
 Oversee the selection of Lead Mentors, and their work. - 9.)
 Collaboration with Lead Mentors, and ATF in the planning and development of professional development classes for the Mentors. - 10.)
 Submit differentials to the Department of Human Resources and track program budget. - 11.)
 Confirm completion of mentorship requirements, and enter completion data into Lawson. - 12.)
-Maintain program records, including a comprehensive database, Google Classroom documents, and Mentor files. - 13.)
-Conduct Beginning Teacher and Mentor Teacher end of year surveys; collect, analyze and prepare the data, to present at the JGP Panel yearly retreat.

-3. JGP Panel Role in Mentoring
+Maintain program records, including a comprehensive database, Google Classrooms, Classroom assigned forms, program documents and Mentor files. - 13.)
+Conduct Beginning Teacher and Mentor Teacher end of year surveys; collect, analyze and prepare the data, to present at the JGP Panel yearly retreat. - 3.
+JGP Panel Role in Mentoring - a.

-- a.
 The JGP Panel is the governing body of the program. - b.
 All JGP Panel members are responsible for making program decisions. - c.
-The JGP Panel approves and revises all guidelines for the Mentor Program, including detailed procedures and processes for Mentor selection, preparation, and support; and clearly defines roles and responsibilities.
+The JGP Panel approves and revises all guidelines for the Mentor Program, including detailed procedures and processes for Mentor selection, preparation, and support; and clearly defines roles and responsibilities. - 4.
+Mentor Teachers - a.
+The APS Mentor Program will take a comprehensive approach to providing qualified and approved Mentors for each Beginning Teacher in the school district. - b.
+Mentor Selection Process - 1.)
+To be eligible to mentor a Beginning Teacher, a teacher must have attained a Level 2 License.
+New Mexico Teacher Level 3 Licensure is preferred. - 2.)
+Qualified teachers who desire to be Mentors, will submit an application to be eligible for the Mentor pool.
+Included in the application will be a letter of interest highlighting their ability to work with teachers, a list of references, and a completed Mentor Program recommendation form from each of the references listed, including, but not limited to, a principal or supervisor, a teacher colleague, and the site Federation Representative.